Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Introduction

 The main goal of this paper is to investigate \emph{subsampling} as a simulation saver for input variance estimation.
 This means that, instead of creating distributions by resampling a data set of the full size, we only resample (with or without replacement) a set of smaller size.
 We show that a judicious use of subsampling can reduce the total simulation effort from an order bigger than the data size in the conventional two-layer bootstrap to an order independent of the data size, while retaining the estimation accuracy.
 This approach leverages the interplay between the form of the input variance and its estimation error, in terms of the data size and the sampling effort in each layer of the bootstrap.
 On a high level, the subsample is used to estimate an input variance as if less data are available, followed by a correction of this discrepancy in the data size by properly rescaling the input variance.
 We call this approach \emph{proportionate subsampled variance bootstrap}.
 We explicitly identify the procedural specifications in our approach that guarantee estimation consistency, including the minimally required simulation effort in each layer.
-We also study the corresponding optimal allocation rules.
+We also study the theoretical behavior of our estimation error, in relation to the simulation effort allocation in these layers as well as the input data and subsample sizes, which in turn reveals the optimal configurations and provides implementation guidance.